Living Laser: Fictional character biography

-The Laser reappears in a new photon form, posing as the deceased Titanium Man while taunting Iron Man.
+Living Laser reappears in a new photon form, posing as the deceased Titanium Man while taunting Iron Man.
 The villain is eventually defeated and banished to an alternate universe.
 He eventually escapes, and mounts a new attack on Stark Industries.
-James Rhodes—Stark's friend and employee, currently acting as CEO and the new 'Iron Man' while Tony is apparently dead—tricks the Laser by offering him a position at the company before trapping him in a wide-beam communication chamber which disperses him across the Andromeda Galaxy, although Rhodes wonders if he did the right thing and even the Laser privately wondered if he would legitimately accept Rhodes' offer to return to a research role or just take it to destroy the company from within.
+James Rhodes—Stark's friend and employee, currently acting as CEO and operating as Iron Man while Stark is apparently dead—tricks Living Laser by offering him a position at the company before trapping him in a communication chamber, which disperses him across the Andromeda Galaxy.

-The Laser returns as an employee of MODOK, and later as a member of the criminal army formed by the villain the Hood.
-The villain sides with the heroes during "Secret Invasion" in a pitched battle with the Skrulls, and has a number of encounters with the Avengers.

-Mandarin and Zeke Stane recruit Living Laser, among other villains, in a plot to defeat Iron Man.
-Upon receiving upgrades, Living Laser breaks Tony Stark's repulsor arc, causing him to go into cardiac arrest.

 In "Secret Empire", Living Laser is recruited by Helmut Zemo to join the Army of Evil.
-Living Laser, Batroc the Leaper, and Whirlwind attack a haggard, bearded man in torn World War II army uniform who identifies himself as Steve Rogers.
+Living Laser, Batroc the Leaper, and Whirlwind attack a haggard, bearded man who identifies himself as Steve Rogers.
 He is assisted by people that appear to be Sam Wilson and a version of Bucky Barnes who never lost his arm.

-During the "Search for Tony Stark" arc, Living Laser rejoined Hood's gang and assisted in the attack on Castle Doom.

-In the "Sins Rising" arc, the Living Laser joins Count Nefaria's incarnation of the Lethal Legion.
-In "Sinister War", he joins the Sinful Six after being possessed by a demonic centipede that emerged from the Sin-Eater's corpse.
+In the "Sins Rising" storyline, Count Nefaria forms a new incarnation of the Lethal Legion with Living Laser, Grey Gargoyle, and Whirlwind in a plot to target the Catalyst.
+The Lethal Legion are attacked by Sin-Eater, who takes their powers and sins with his gun.